skagankose/ada_fall_2017/index.md

 **Solar Photovoltaic**: Japan, Korea and Taiwan follows the US in the ranking.
 It can be note that their investment in this sector highly increased in the past 3 years.
 Germany, France and China arrive after in the ranking

-**Solar Themic**: US and Japan are the first for this technology.
+**Solar Thermic**: US and Japan are the first for this technology.
 However, European countries like Germany or Spain are 3rd and 4th with a big investment in that sector in 2015.

 **Wind**: Germany outperforms Japan in that sector and takes the second rank.
 We can also note the big effort of Denmark in that area with a 4th rank.
-The politic of developping wind energy in those 2 European countries explains their good performance
+The politic of developing wind energy in those 2 European countries explains their good performance

 **Hydro**: This sector is highly dominated by the US followed by Japan and Germany.
 Canada is ranked 4th with 62% of its energy produce by hydroelectricity.

-**Tidal and Wave**: This technology is highliy dominated by the US.
+**Tidal and Wave**: This technology is highly dominated by the US.
 The UK becomes second with a high investment in 2014.
 We can notice that European countries like France, Spain, Italy, Norway and Finland are also investing in this technology, especially the past few years.

 **Carbon Capture**: Japan and Korea are at the forefront of the research for this technology after the US and invested a lot during 2016 which is auspicious for the future.

-**Renewable energy in gerneral**: The ranking follows the general trend of all the specific renewable energy with the US fist, followed by Japan, Germany, Korea and Denmark.
-We can note that China which is a big country is only 9th and Russie do not even appear in the top 10.
+**Renewable energy in general**: The ranking follows the general trend of all the specific renewable energy with the US fist, followed by Japan, Germany, Korea and Denmark.
+We can note that China which is a big country is only 9th and Russia do not even appear in the top 10.
 (This part is only available in the notebook to not overload the website)

-The next study cassifies each technology by companies
+The next study classifies each technology by companies

 <a id='companies_solar_photo'></a>
 ![Image](img/companies_solar_photo.png)

 *Figure 22: solar photovoltaic energy by companies*

 <a id='companies_solar_thermal'></a>
 ![Image](img/companies_solar_thermal.png)